rusprihodko/pancake_uniswap_snipe_bot/README.md

 ## Your thanks:
-BOT is free-to-use, but you are welcome to appreciate my work with yout profits by using bot:)
+BOT is free-to-use, but you are welcome to appreciate my work with your profits from bot:)

 BTC - bc1qc78zxccpxevk3xqxzwe8wk40fxrjz5xkvk7ksc